- Parking & Permits

 How do I get around if Duke Transit is not running?

 Duke Vans provides transportation options when the buses stop running.
-From 5:00pm-6:45am, where / when Duke Transit is not in service.
+From 6:30pm-2:00am, with last ride at 1:45am, where/when Duke Transit is not in service.
 Duke Vans provides free, on-demand service inside defined campus boundaries.
 Our remote lots are INSIDE the boundary, and eligible for Van Service rides.

 How can I ride my bike to work?